What is new product development (NPD)?

 Support NPD with appropriate funding

-Companies that create a stream of new products allocate their investments strategically within a portfolio of offerings.
-They create a marketing mix divided between their core business, products in adjacent markets, and completely innovative new products.
-The investments in these different categories are determined strategically, often based on the company’s risk profile.
+Business analysis plays a crucial role in helping companies create a stream of new products.
+These companies strategically allocate their investments within a portfolio of offerings, including their core business, products in adjacent markets, and completely innovative new products.
+The investments in these different categories are determined strategically, often based on the company’s risk profile

 Make sure the organization is right-sized for the task

 Effective NPD depends upon sufficient resources.
 In larger companies, often too many resources are committed to maintaining existing products and managing the product life cycle.
-The skills needed for tomorrow’s products are limited so the resources for truly new products are limited.
+The skills needed for tomorrow’s products, particularly in software development, are limited.
+So, the resources for truly new products are limited.
 Also, too many key resources, like a coder with specialized skills, are overloaded.
 The right mix for product development is to have these key contributors on not more than two projects at a time.

 Have a method for capturing the Voice of the Customer

-Whether it’s Design Thinking or some other form of market-driven product definition, it is essential to have a lifeline to the customer in the fuzzy front end.
+Whether it’s Design Thinking or some other form of market-driven product definition, it is essential to have a lifeline for the customer in the fuzzy front end, including input from distributors.
 Then create a method for translating the voice of the customer into a specific product with the most saleable features.

 Avoid the tendency to overcommit on features